binaryage/totalspaces-web/layout.md

 <img src="/images/layout-preferences3.png" class="prefs-screenshot">

-## Naming desktops
+## Naming desktops and direct hotkeys

-Hold down the ctrl key and click on the blue buttons to name your spaces.
+Hold down the ctrl key and click on the blue buttons to name your spaces, and to set a hotkey.
 The names show up in the notification when you change space, in the TotalSpaces menu, and in Mission Control.

 <img src="/images/layout-prefs-naming.png" class="prefs-screenshot">